Medical Lab Technician Certification – MLT (ASCP)

 - DPDx – CDC Parasitology Diagnostic Web Site

-The ASCP also recommends preparing by reading professional journals, such as Clinical Laboratory Science published by the American Society for Clinical Laboratory Science and Medical Laboratory Observer published by NP Communications.
+The ASCP also recommends preparing by reading professional journals, such as Clinical Laboratory Science published by the American Society for Clinical Laboratory Science and Medical Laboratory Observer published by Endeavor Business Media, LLC.

-Beyond this guide of suggested reading, the ASCP also offers an outline of the material that will be present on the certification exam for aspiring medical lab technicians.
+The ASCP also offers an MLT(ASCP) Examination Content Guideline that will be presented on the certification exam for aspiring medical lab technicians.
 While this content outline is not an exact representation of what will appear on the exam, it includes general subject areas with which the individual should be intimately familiar.
 To be sure, the ASCP website asserts that the certification exam for the medical lab technician will cover the following subjects:

 - Immunology – autoimmunity, immune responses, physiology of the immune systems, immunology of viral and microbial infectious diseases;